anvilglobaldynamics/torque/meta/api-docs/report-inventory-details.md

 NOTE:

-1. If both non-empty `productCategoryIdList` and non-empty `productBlueprintIdList` is provided, error thrown.
+1. If both non-empty `productCategoryIdList` and non-empty `productBlueprintIdList` is provided, error `PREDETERMINER_SETUP_INVALID` is thrown.
 2. Items in `productCategoryIdList` are applied in `AND` logic.
 As in, products will only be shown if they are available in ALL of the provided product categories.
 3. Items in `productCategoryIdList` are applied in `OR` logic.
 As in, products will only be shown if they are available in ANY of the provided product categories.